 None of us talked about what happened that night in the Haunted House on Wolf Hill with anyone outside our group.
 I discussed it briefly, from time to time, with Millie.
 Even the extroverted Millie didn't like talking about it.
 None of us told our parents about our being there mostly due to fear of being punished.
 We never went back to the Haunted House on Wolf Hill.
 We would walk by there (hurriedly) just to go to the local fishing hole.
 But, we never walked by there at night.
 At least, no one would own up to walking by that house at night again.
 We were too scared.
 Most of us could just imagine Mr. Thurpin coming out his door and screaming at us again.
 We didn't want to chance that.

 I left that area of South Dakota in 1961 to attend The University of South Dakota.
 I lost all contact with the 3M girls.
 Sandra stayed and married a farmer which was the traditional thing to do in South Dakota.
 I came back there with my husband (now deceased) in 1969, two days after Neil Armstrong became the first man to step on the moon.
 We were there to visit my aunt and uncle whom I had not seen since leaving in 1961.
 It was a warm, pleasant evening as I decided to drive our 1966 Chevrolet Bel Air up to Wolf Hill.
 My husband offered to go with me (I told him about our encounter with Mr. Thurpin, but he laughed it off as I expected he would).
 But, I felt as if this was something I needed to do by myself.
 As I approached the Haunted House on Wolf Hill, I stopped the car and just looked at the old house.
 It was in worse shape than the last time I was there.
 The door that Millie kicked in was still there.
 On cue, a light in the attic came on.
 I was not frightened by it.
-I just figured it was Mr. Thurpin still looking for that lost shotgun to get after those girls who broke into his house in 1955.
+I just figured it was Mr. Thurpin still looking for that lost shotgun to get after those girls who broke into his house so long ago.